-We know that as a busy executive or overworked entrepreneur, with a seemingly never-ending "to-do" list, your time is precious.
+We know that as a busy executive or overworked entrepreneur with a seemingly never-ending "to-do" list, your time is precious.
 In fact, we'd argue that time is your most valuable asset.
 We constantly hear business owners say that there aren't enough hours in the day or that they wish they had another pair of hands.
-Hiring a Personal Assistant is the perfect solution to this problem; the right PA hire will be indispensable to you and your wider company, maximising your time and productivity, and ensuring that you prioritise the tasks that motivate you and enhance your business.
+Hiring a Personal Assistant is the perfect solution to this problem; the right Personal Assistant hire will be indispensable to you and your wider company, maximising your time and productivity and ensuring you prioritise the tasks that motivate you and enhance your business.

-Every moment that you can free up to focus on the growth and development of your business counts.
-A successful PA is a true extension of you and, over time, will be able to anticipate your needs and have everything in place, without you having to think about the minutiae.
+Every moment you can free up to focus on the growth and development of your business counts.
+A successful Personal Assistant is a true extension of you and, over time, will be able to anticipate your needs and have everything in place without you having to think about the minutiae.

 "If you don't have an assistant, you are an assistant."

 Here are just some of the benefits we believe there to be when hiring a Personal Assistant:

 To add strategic input and help to grow your business

 To give you time back in your day

 To act as a decision-maker

 To enable you to have work/life balance